 - Students are not permitted to go to parked cars or be in the parking lots without permission from an administrator. - Students may not go to parked cars or the parking lots before entering buses to leave campus, or before attending after-school or Four-Hour Detentions. - Consistent with the community's expectation that school officials sustain a safe school environment, the Lee's Summit schools will cooperate with appropriate law enforcement agencies.
 The parking lot and all cars parked on campus will be subject to search.
 The parking lot WILL BE searched periodically.
 This may include use of canines for the search. - Strict adherence to policies on bus transportation and driving is required. - Speeding or careless and reckless driving in the parking lot can result in police action along with school discipline.
-Police can issue tickets for careless and imprudent driving,

-- endangerment of a minor, or other violations.
-School discipline includes, but is not limited to, detention, suspension, and/or loss of driving privileges. - Skateboarding, or the use of any type of skates, is not allowed on school property.
-School discipline will apply to violators.
+Police can issue tickets for careless and imprudent driving, endangerment of a minor, or other violations.
+School discipline includes, but is not limited to, detention, suspension, and/or loss of driving privileges.